EliasKotlyar/Xiaomi-Dafang-Hacks/README.md

 [Installation](/hacks/install_cfw.md)

 ### Support
+If you encounter any problem, please see first if you find similiar open/closed issues.
-Feel free to open a issue if you encounter any problem.
-Also join our Gitter-Chat: https://gitter.im/Xiaomi-Dafang-Hacks
+If you don't find anything related, feel free to open a new issue.
+Also join our Gitter-Chat:
+https://gitter.im/Xiaomi-Dafang-Hacks

+If you/we solve your issue, please condense your gained insights into a pull request for continuous self-improvement.

-## Technical Informations about the hack:
+## Technical Information about the hack:
 Start [here](/hacks/technical.md)

 ## Viewer and control solution: